 Marilyn Van Heerden

 Prior to working with GT Scholars, Marilyn spent most of her professional career in administration and management within the aviation industry.
-She served as an internal auditor and quality assurance manager within the aviation industry.
-Marilyn currently works with GT Scholars operations as part of the recruitment and programme management team, she enjoys designing systems and procedures, as well as overseeing them in practical use.
+She's passionate about supporting young people to achieve their full potential.
+Marilyn has a keen interest in coding and technology and currently works within GT Scholars as part of the recruitment and programme management team.

 We’re passionate about potential